 Despite this generally positive situation there are however some asset related challenges or risks that need to be addressed, which are summarised in Table 1.
-All of these issues, with the possible exception of the Glen Alton (Clarence River) bridge, are considered to be relatively straightforward to manage, without placing unacceptable burdens on the community.
+All of these issues, with the possible exception of the Waiau Toa / Clarence bridge, are considered to be relatively straightforward to manage, without placing unacceptable burdens on the community.

-KDC's Infrastructure Strategy can be best described as an 'enhanced business as usual' approach, focussing on effective delivery of core functions, without taking any major new directions.
+In general it is believed that KDC's Infrastructure Strategy at this time can be best described as an 'enhanced business as usual' approach, focussing on effective delivery of core functions, with taking any major new directions.